1BitCode-Com/telegrab/QUICK_START.md

-# Quick Start Guide
+# Quick Start Guide for TeleGrab

-A comprehensive guide to get you started with Telegram Media Downloader v2.0 quickly and efficiently.
+A comprehensive guide to get you started with TeleGrab v2.0 quickly and efficiently.

 ## Prerequisites